DETAILED ACTION

 verifying the access authorization of the device in the access point of the industrial network (at least paragraph 28-33; When the repeater device 120 detects that it can talk to the back end server 110 via the onboarding network 190 the repeater device 120 can be fully managed by the back end server 110.
 The back end server 110 sends the new configuration for the repeater device 120 which includes the network credential 128 and as when the repeater device 120 receives that configuration it applies it and restarts its network so it immediately leaves the onboarding network 190 and joins the Wi-Fi network 180.); and

-granting the device access to the multi-tenant virtual network of the computer when the verification result is positive (at least paragraph 33; When the repeater device 120 detects that it can talk to the back end server 110 via the onboarding network 190 the repeater device 120 can be fully managed by the back end server 110.
+granting the device access to the multi-tenant virtual network when the verification result is positive (at least paragraph 33; When the repeater device 120 detects that it can talk to the back end server 110 via the onboarding network 190 the repeater device 120 can be fully managed by the back end server 110.
 The back end server 110 sends the new configuration for the repeater device 120 which includes the network credential 128 and as when the repeater device 120 receives that configuration it applies it and restarts its network so it immediately leaves the onboarding network 190 and joins the Wi-Fi network 180.).

 As per Claim 3.
-The method of claim 1, wherein the access network is only made available to receive onboarding requests for a limited period of time (at least paragraph 27; onboarding network password for a (temporary) onboarding network 190).
+The method of claim 1, wherein the separate access network is only made available to receive onboarding requests for a limited period of time (at least paragraph 27; onboarding network password for a (temporary) onboarding network 190).

 As per Claim 4, Rooney discloses an industrial network comprising: